Paris in the Belle Époque: rue Réaumur

+Rue Réaumur became known for being a hub for the press, with L'Intransigeant, Franc Tireur, France-Soir, Défence de la France, L'Algérie Libre, and La Petite République located at 98-100.

+Several new streets were created on the left bank: the Rue de la Convention, Rue de Vouillé, Rue d'Alésia, and Rue de Tolbiac.
+On the Right Bank, the Rue Étienne-Marcel was the last of the Haussmann projects to be completed before the First World War.

 While the streets planned by Haussmann were completed, the strict uniformity of façades and building heights imposed by him was gradually modified.
 Buildings became much larger and deeper, with two apartments on each floor facing the street and others facing only onto the courtyard.
 The new buildings often had ornamental rotundas or pavilions on the corners and highly ornamental roof designs and gables.
 In 1902, maximum building heights were increased to 52 meters.
 With the advent of elevators, the most desirable apartments were no longer on the lowest floors, but on the highest floors, where there was more light, nicer views and less noise.
 With the arrival of automobiles and the beginning of traffic noise on the streets, the bedrooms moved to the back of the apartment, overlooking the courtyard.